 What Causes Delayed Onset Muscle Soreness?

-A common misconception is that DOMS is caused by lactic acid accumulation, however lactic acid is not a component of this process.
+A common misconception is that DOMS is caused by lactic acid accumulation, when in fact lactic acid is not a component of this process.
 DOMS is caused by the exercise-induced repair process, due to micro-tears in the muscle fiber.

 Physical discomfort or acute muscle soreness after your workout is normal.
 However severe tenderness and debilitating pain is a common result from stressing the muscle tissue beyond the normal level of physical activity that you’re accustomed to.
 DOMS is contracted from the eccentric or lengthening motion of a specific workout (I.e. the sitting position in a squat, or de-loading motion in a Pecfly) causing microscopic tears to occur in the muscle tissue.
 This causes an inflammatory response, producing pain in the muscle, as well as the connective tissue and surrounding ligaments.